struct78/iot-pool-temperature-sensor/README.md

 The platform is built on AWS, which collects temperature readings in a database and serves the web app.
 The CDK project includes:

 - Route 53
-- Vercel
 - API Gateway w/ Lambda integrations (including API key for the write endpoint)
-- RDS w/ MySQL
-- Multi-AZ VPC
+- DynamoDB

+The web app is deployed using Vercel.

 ### Estimated Cost
-The deployed AWS infrastructure, depending on your region(s), will cost about $30-45 per month.
+The deployed AWS infrastructure, depending on your region(s) and usage, will cost about $1-2 per month.

 ### How to deploy & destroy